Skip to main content

 As an Olney Theatre Center Apprentice you will…

-• Take advantage of the Washington, DC theatre scene, the nation’s second-largest theatre market.
+• Take advantage of the Washington, DC metro area theatre scene, one of the nation’s largest theatre markets.

 • Develop marketable skills and create contacts for future employment.

-• Participate in bi-monthly professional development classes with various staff members at Olney Theatre Center.
+• Participate in bi-monthly professional development classes with various staff members and industry professionals at Olney Theatre Center.

 • Earn $225 weekly stipend.